 The gastric sleeve operation has been growing in popularity for several years, but 2016 proved to be the year during which the gastric sleeve has almost completely taken over.
-During 2016 I did only 3% gastric bypass operations, and no LAP-BAND® operations.
+During 2016 we did only 3% gastric bypass operations, and no LAP-BAND® operations.

 LAP-BAND® revision operations to either gastric sleeve or gastric bypass also increased in frequency last year.
-Because the main issue with the LAP-BAND® operation is an increase in complications as time goes on, I anticipate the number of revision operations to increase over the next several years.
+Because the main issue with the LAP-BAND® operation is an increase in complications as time goes on, we anticipate the number of revision operations to increase over the next several years.

-Finally, I have noticed a significant change in the payer mix over the past year.
+Finally, we have noticed a significant change in the payer mix over the past year.
 Insurance companies have made getting an approval for weight loss surgery more difficult, and therefore, more patients are electing to not use insurance and pay for surgery themselves.

-To conclude, my data shows that the weight loss surgery trends of 2016 were the continued increase in popularity of the gastric sleeve operation over the alternative operations, and the increase in private pay patients due to increased insurance barriers to getting insurance authorization for weight loss surgery.
+To conclude, our data shows that the weight loss surgery trends of 2016 were the continued increase in popularity of the gastric sleeve operation over the alternative operations, and the increase in private pay patients due to increased insurance barriers to getting insurance authorization for weight loss surgery.

 To read about our 2016 gastric sleeve patient outcomes, click here.